omh-source/repair/README.md

 Essentially, this uses an adaption of web crawling to perform the given objective, scouring the database for a match.
 If a page is found, a successful response is returned as the given device can (in theory) be repaired by a third party technician.

-This program was creates as part of a class project for INFO 303: Writing Across Media for UIUC.
+This program was created as part of a class project for INFO 303: Writing Across Media at UIUC.